BirdeeHub/tomlua/README.md

 local data, err = tomlua.decode(some_string)

--- or read into an existing table (always accepts fancy keys, never outputs fancy tables, currently unaffected by all other opts) data, err = tomlua.decode(some_string, { some = "defaults" })
+-- or read into an existing table (always accepts fancy dates, never outputs fancy tables, currently unaffected by all other opts) data, err = tomlua.decode(some_string, { some = "defaults" })

 local str, err = tomlua.encode(some_table)